How to Train Your MAML to Excel in Few-Shot Classification: MAML Needs A Large Number of Inner Loop Gradient Steps

-In our experiment, we however find that it is crucial to explore a larger $M$.\footnote{For simplicity, we apply the same $M$ in meta-training and meta-testing.} Specifically, we consider $M\in[1, 20]$ along with $\alpha\in[10^{-4}, 10^{0}]$.
-We plot the meta-testing accuracy of five-way one-shot tasks on both datasets in \autoref{fig:heatmap}.\footnote{We tune hyper-parameters on the meta-validation set and find that the accuracy there reflects the meta-testing accuracy well.
-We show the meta-testing accuracy here simply for a direct comparison to results in the literature.} We find that MAML achieves higher and much more stable results (w.r.t. the learning rate) when $M$ is larger, \eg, larger than $10$.
-For {\emph{Mini}ImageNet}, the highest accuracy $64.42\%$ is obtained with $M=15$, higher than $62.90\%$ with $M=5$; for \emph{Tired}ImageNet, the highest accuracy $65.72\%$ is obtained with $M=15$, higher than $59.08\%$ with $M=5$.
-As will be seen in \autoref{tab:mini}, \autoref{tab:tiered}, these results with a larger $M$ are comparable with many existing algorithms.
+In our experiment, we however observe that it is crucial to explore a larger $M$\footnote{We reiterate that for simplicity and consistency we apply the same $M$ in meta-training and meta-testing.}.
+Specifically, we consider $M\in[1, 20]$ along with $\alpha\in[10^{-4}, 10^{0}]$.
+We plot the meta-testing accuracy of five-way one-shot tasks on the three datasets in \autoref{fig:heatmap}\footnote{We tune hyper-parameters on the meta-validation set and find that the accuracy there reflects the meta-testing accuracy well.
+We show the meta-testing accuracy here simply for a direct comparison to results in the literature.}, using both ResNet and ConvNet backbones.
+We find that MAML achieves higher and much more stable accuracy (w.r.t. the learning rate) when $M$ is larger, \eg, larger than $10$.
+Specifically, for {\emph{Mini}ImageNet} with ResNet, the highest accuracy $64.42\%$ is obtained with $M=15$, higher than $62.90\%$ with $M=5$; for \emph{Tiered}ImageNet with ResNet, the highest accuracy $65.72\%$ is obtained with $M=15$, higher than $59.08\%$ with $M=5$.
+As will be seen in \autoref{s_benchmark}, these results with a larger $M$ are already close to the state-of-the-art performance.

-To analyze how such a large $M$ value helps MAML, we plot the change of meta-testing accuracy along with the inner loop updates in \autoref{fig:multistep}.
-Specifically, we meta-train with $M=15$, but during meta-testing we show the accuracy from $0$ to $30$ inner loop updates.
-In general, the more inner loop updates we perform in meta-testing (even more than the number in meta-training), the higher the accuracy is.
-This observation matches the few-shot regression study in \cite{FinnAL17Model}.
+To analyze why MAML needs a large $M$, we plot the change of classification accuracy along with the inner loop updates in \autoref{fig:multistep}.
+Specifically, we first perform meta-training using the $M$ value selected by meta-validation, for each pair of dataset and backbone.
+We then analyze the learned model initialization on few-shot tasks sampled from the meta-training and meta-testing classes, by performing $0\sim30$ inner loop updates using the support set and reporting the accuracy on the query set. \textbf{We conduct the same experiments for five-way five-shot tasks in \autoref{suppl_s_CUB}.}

-Also from \autoref{fig:multistep}, we find that before any inner loop update, the learned initialization $\vtheta$ has a $\sim20\%$ accuracy, \ie, the accuracy by random classification.
-While \emph{this may explain why a larger number of inner loop updates are needed}, the $20\%$ accuracy is a bit surprising and hard to explain at first glance.
-MAML does learn a set of linear classifier initialization $\{\vw_c\}_{c=1}^N$.
-How could they perform like random?